NickKartha/ourtube/README.md

 ## Implementation Details

-This runs using magical unicorns and tiny house elves.
+This runs using magical unicorns and tiny house elves. <strike> not really </strike>

 ## Dependencies

  - psycopg2
+ - Flask
- - ...
+ - psycopg2-binary

+These can be found in the `requirements.txt` which you can use to call `pip` on.